 Admission Requirements for Applicants from BC and Yukon High Schools

-Successful completion of an approved grade 12 program leading to graduation with an acceptable BC/Yukon high school average calculated on the basis of the five best grade 12 courses from the above list, for the Degree Group in the Admission Requirements by Degree Group Table above or First Entry Professional Program of your choice (see also “Special Entry”).
-Special Early Provisional Admission
+Successful completion of an approved grade 12 program leading to graduation with an acceptable BC/Yukon high school average calculated on the basis of the five best grade 12 courses from the listings in the Admission Requirements by Degree Groups table or First Entry Professional Program of your choice (see also “Special Entry”).

 Students registered in grade 12 at a BC high school who are planning to attend UNBC in the September immediately following graduation are encouraged to apply for Special Early Admission no later than the end of February.
-A decision will be made based on the student's self-declared Grade 11 and 12 grades and, no later than the end of February, a provisional offer of admission will normally be made to all applicants who meet or exceed the minimum grade point average and course requirements.
-The conditions associated with special early provisional admission are that the applicant's academic average remain at or above the minimum, that all required courses are successfully completed, and that graduation requirements are satisfied.
+A decision will be made based on the student’s self-declared Grade 11 and 12 grades and, no later than the end of February, a provisional offer of admission will normally be made to all applicants who meet or exceed the minimum grade point average and course requirements.
+The conditions associated with special early provisional admission are that the applicant’s academic average remains at or above the minimum, that all required courses are successfully completed, and that graduation requirements are satisfied.
 These conditions will be checked in August upon receipt of the final marks from the Ministry of Education.

 The University reserves the right to withdraw a provisional offer of admission if the above conditions are not met.
-Early Provisional Admission from a BC High School

-Students registered in grade 12 at a BC high school who are planning to attend UNBC in the September immediately following graduation are advised to apply for Early Admission (currently before the end of February).
+Students registered in grade 12 at a BC high school who are planning to attend UNBC in the September immediately following graduation are advised to apply for early admission (currently before the end of February).
 All applicants who do this and notify their school counsellor of their application to UNBC will automatically have their interim grade 12 marks submitted to UNBC by the Ministry of Education.
 A provisional decision will be made based on these grades and a provisional offer of admission will be made to applicants who are considered exceptional.
-The conditions associated with early provisional admission are that the applicant's academic average remain at or above the minimum, that all required courses are successfully completed, and that graduation requirements are satisfied.
+The conditions associated with early provisional admission are that the applicant’s academic average remain at or above the minimum, that all required courses are successfully completed and that graduation requirements are satisfied.
 These conditions will be checked in August upon receipt of the final marks from the Ministry of Education.
 Where a student does not satisfy the three conditions, the University reserves the right to withdraw the provisional offer of admission.
-BC High School Transcripts

 Applicants who are required to submit official BC High School transcripts should contact the BC Ministry of Education: